Drop the Dead Donkey: Scripting

 Unusually for a sitcom, the show was topical, and was usually written and filmed in the week before broadcast.
 The writers commented that this made for a very natural style of acting.
-In most offices people normally converse while looking at monitors, clipboards or newspaper crosswords; the cast of the show reproduced this while actually cribbing their lines.
+In most offices, people normally converse while looking at monitors, clipboards or newspaper crosswords; the cast of the show reproduced this while actually cribbing their lines.
 The character plots for each episode were written in advance, and delivered to the cast on the Monday before recording.
 The scripts would then be re-written to add in topical references over the next few days.
 Typically, the last scene was filmed either the day before or sometimes on the day of broadcast, and episodes concluded with audio-only dialogue or (in later series) an additional scene during the credits, which would usually involve topical references.
 The most frantic rewrite is said to have occurred when, on the day of filming, British media mogul Robert Maxwell drowned.
 (As the writers said in a later episode, "We don't want to go overboard with the story.")
 A number of politicians including Neil Kinnock and Ken Livingstone made guest appearances.

 The humour, like that in a real newsroom, was often very black, as the writers did not shy away from sensitive subjects.
-A typical line (from Henry): "The ‘Troubles’ in Northern Ireland.
+A typical line (from Henry): "The 'Troubles' in Northern Ireland.
 What a bloody stupid phrase.
 What do they think two thousand people have died from?
 Stress?"
 The view of relationships in the programme is also very bleak: all the main characters have very unstable romantic lives, with no-one being happily married.

 The series ended with GlobeLink being closed down, with Series 6 being spent with the main characters trying to plan their futures elsewhere (largely unsuccessfully).
 The format for the final series differed slightly from the previous five.
 As well as being shorter (seven episodes), far less emphasis was placed on the news than before (both in terms of topical references and stories covered in the newsroom).
 Instead, much of the focus was on where the main characters would be once GlobeLink closed, after an announcement in the second episode of the series.
 Several minor characters appeared over the course of a few episodes in the final series, whereas most previously had only been in single episodes.

-The ending contradicted the novel Drop The Dead Donkey 2000 by Hamilton and Alistair Beaton (1994) ISBN 0-316-91236-0, in which the company is almost destroyed in a bomb blast at the turn of the millennium.
+The ending contradicted the novel Drop the Dead Donkey 2000 by Hamilton and Alistair Beaton (1994) ISBN 0-316-91236-0, in which the company is almost destroyed in a bomb blast at the turn of the millennium.

 Episodes

-Drop The Dead Donkey started with an un-broadcast 1989 pilot episode.
-The first series started airing in August 1990, and the program continued until the end of the sixth series in December 1998.
+Drop the Dead Donkey started with an un-broadcast 1989 pilot episode.
+The first series started airing in August 1990, and the programme continued until the end of the sixth series in December 1998.

 Including the pilot, 66 episodes were produced.